xtdb/xtdb/docs/mvp.md

 used as arguments in QSQ.
 The results of the sub query are then injected an n-ary index (relation) into the parent query, binding further variables in the current parent query sub tree ("sideways information passing").
-Rules are evaluated via a combination of eager expansion of the rule bodies into the parent query and QSQ using caches to avoid recursion. `or` and `or-join` are anonymous rules. `not` is a sub query which executes when all required variables are bound, and arguments which return results are removed from the corresponding parent result variables.
+Rules are evaluated via a of eager expansion of the rule bodies into the parent query and QSQ recursion. `or` and `or-join` are anonymous rules. `not` is a sub query which executes when all required variables are bound, and arguments which return results are removed from the corresponding parent result variables.

 ### Known Issues